semaphoreci/semaphore/docs/docs/using-semaphore/pipelines.md

 ## Pipeline initialization {#init}

-Before Semaphore can start running the jobs in pipeline, it needs to parse the pipeline YAML file from the repository.
+Before Semaphore can start running the jobs in the pipeline, the pipeline YAML file needs to be parsed from the repository.
 As a first step, Semaphore retrieves the file using the GitHub or BitBucket API and inspects its contents.

 There are two possible types of pipelines:

 - **Static**: for pipelines without dynamic or runtime-dependent elements.
-Semaphore uses the pipeline file retrieved from repository directly to create the workflow
+Semaphore uses the pipeline file retrieved from the repository directly to create the workflow
-- **Dynamic**: these are pipelines that contain elements that need to be evaluated at runtime.
-Semaphore uses an initialization job to compile and evaluate these type of pipelines before any job starts
+- **Dynamic**: these pipelines contain elements that must be evaluated at runtime.
+Semaphore uses an initialization job to compile and evaluate these types of pipelines before any job starts

-These presence of any of these elements cause the pipeline to be classified as dynamic:
+The presence of any of these elements causes the pipeline to be classified as dynamic:

 - [Change detection for monorepos](./optimization/monorepo): since Semaphore needs to evaluate the Git commit history to determine which files have changed
 - [Job matrices](./jobs#matrix): since Semaphore needs to compute all the variable permutations